 - A SAML Service Provider is an entity that uses the authentication assertions issued by an Identity Provider to control access to services

 The Rock Solid Knowledge SAML component provides both Service Provider and Identity Provider implementations, allowing you to implement both side of the protocol.

 As a SAML Identity Provider, you can allow SAML Service Providers to integrate with your SSO environment.
 The Rock Solid Knowledge SAML component builds on your underlying OIDC framework/Server to enable this functionality.
 SAML acts as an additional GrantType, using a Clients OAuth Scopes to drive data access, so no additional management is required.
 The OIDC and SAML share a single session so the end-user only has to login once, regardless of SSO protocol.

 SAML Service Provider

-In this role, you will have your application using an external identity provider for logins, much in the same way you would offer functionality such as “login using Google”.
-The external service holds the credentials, and you send them SAML requests.
+In this role, your application will use the external SAML Identity Provider for authentication, in the same way as if you were offering functionality such as “login using Google”.
+The external service holds the credentials, and you send and receive SAML requests/responses.